Q: Do I need to be referred?

 Q: What insurance plans do you participate with?

 A: We participate with most insurance plans.
-Please call one of our offices to find out if we participate with your insurance plan.
+Please call one of our offices to find out if we participate with your insurance plan or see list.

 Q: Does Medicare cover toenail cutting?